kapiljugnu/react-native-book/README.md

 ### Text

-Text is used to render text.
+`Text` is used to render text.
 Unlike on the web, text must be wrapped in a Text component.

 ### ListView

  The React Native component you'll use to render lists is ListView.
 List views take a data source property, which must be a ListView.DataSource instance.

+ ### TextInput

+ `TextInput` is a basic component that allows the user to enter text.
+It has an onChangeText prop that takes a function to be called every time the text changed, and an onSubmitEditing prop that takes a function to be called when the text is submitted.

+ ### Button

+ `Button` provides a basic button component that is rendered nicely on all platforms.